 Why it Matters

-The Clean Power Plan was the key US effort to reduce carbon emissions and meet international climate commitments, promising to lower emissions from the power sector 32% from 2005 levels by 2030.
+The Clean Power Plan (CPP) was the key US effort to reduce carbon emissions and meet international climate commitments, promising to lower emissions from the power sector 32% from 2005 levels by 2030.
 The rule allowed states flexibility to create their own plans to achieve the necessary reductions.
-The rollback of the Plan undermines US emissions reduction targets and creates uncertainty for power producers.
-The administration’s replacement, the Affordable Clean Energy (ACE) rule, is projected to reduce carbon emissions by 0.7% by 2030 as it relied only on heat-rate improvement technologies and practices.
+The Trump administration’s rollback of the CPP undermined US emissions reduction targets and created uncertainty for power producers.
+The administration’s replacement, the Affordable Clean Energy (ACE) rule was projected to reduce carbon emissions by 0.7% by 2030 as it relied only on heat-rate improvement technologies and practices.
 On Jan.
 19, 2021, the D.C.
 Circuit held that EPA erroneously concluded that “the statutory text expressly foreclosed consideration of measures other than those that apply at and to the individual source.”
 The court vacated and remanded the ACE rule to EPA.

 Our white paper, “EPA’s House of Cards: the Affordable Clean Energy Rule”, analyzes the risky legal strategy EPA used to repeal the Clean Power Plan and craft the ACE rule.
 Read it here.

 In response to the vacatur and remand of ACE, on Feb.
 12, 2021, EPA issued a memorandum to its regional administrators explaining that the D.C.
 Circuit opinion did not reinstate the CPP and states are not expected to develop and submit plans as would have been required under the CPP.